 Imagine a world where people live in peace and harmony, where everybody dares to dream.
 Wonderful, right?
-That’s what Saira Khadka dreams of doing with her idea- Sapana, literally translated as a dream.
+That’s what Saira Khada dreams of doing with her idea- Sapana, literally translated as a dream.

 She envisions to create a society where everyone works together for mutual benefit and the greater good.
 She says that Sapana would be a platform for everyone to execute their dream for themselves.